 Reach out to us for support:

-The Office of Digital Learning manages Blackboard, the university’s course management platform, and offers training, resources and course design support to faculty who are looking for ways to engage digitally with students in their traditional classroom, online or hybrid courses.
+The Office of Digital Learning manages Canvas, the university’s course management platform, and offers training, resources and course design support to faculty who are looking for ways to engage digitally with students in their traditional classroom, online or hybrid courses.

 The division of Learning Technologies is dedicated to the successful use of technology in the classroom at UTSA.
 They provide consultation, design and installation of audio/visual equipment for academic use as well as offer training and support on the use of tech tools and products available to UTSA faculty and staff.